A Guitarist's Listening Room

 Earl's Court, London, 1994

 David Gilmour (Pink Floyd and beyond): "Echoes" 2-disk retrospective, "Pulse" DVD and CD set, "On An Island" CD, "Remember That Night" DVD set.
-Okay, I'm late in adding him and it is my fault.
 Through all the ominous overtones, David has always been an innovator and a purveyor of some really beautiful, unique tones, as well as some evocative, beautiful, haunting guitar work.
 1972's enigmatic "Dark Side of the Moon" was an auditory experience to behold and most of the Floyd's work since then has been equally expansive.
 Listen for his ever-changing, complex tones, lyric use of lap steel, and multiple approaches to basically one instrument.
 2006's DVD "Pulse", a repackaged documentation of Pink Floyd's "Division Bell" tours demonstrates what concertgoers have known for years: that David has worked very hard to be able to reproduce all those intricate tones onstage via an intricated routing system and a large array of effects.
 The sheer mind-boggling scope of the 1994 stage presentation set a high point on rock stagecraft that hasn't been equaled since.
 In 2006, David's solo album, "On An Island", clearly and beautifully showed that guitar-based rock can move beyond "dinosaurdom" and explore new areas of emotion and expression.
 I should mention that since the late 1980s, David has collaborated on songwriting with lyricist Polly Samson, who became his wife, and their collaboration has taken his work to a new level.
 "On An Island" brings something entirely new to the Gilmour rainbow: emotional intimacy and a sense of joy and pleasure in life.
 "Remember That Night" documents the two days of performances at the Royal Albert Hall in London, as well as other portions of the tour in several hours of "behind the scenes" footage.
 David pushes the concert video genre to a new level with this excellent piece in both DVD and Blu-Ray formats.
 The final concert of that tour was also released as a CD and combined CD/DVD package as "Live in Gdansk."
-2015 found him releasing a new complilation entitle Rattle That Lock, pushing his guitar and songwriting into darker territory.
+2015 found him releasing a new album entitle Rattle That Lock, pushing his guitar and songwriting into darker territory.
+In September of 2017 he released a concert video entitled David Gilmour Live at Pompeii which features his July of 2016 return to the Roman amphitheater in Pompeii on the Rattle That Lock tour.

 Andrew Latimer with Camel, the Paradiso, Amsterdam, 2003

-Andrew Latimer (Camel): "The Snow Goose", "Rain Dances", "The Single Factor", "Pressure Points" or "Total Pressure" (live in video and CD form), "Harbor of Tears", "Echoes" boxed Set, "Coming of Age" live DVD(1997), "In From the Cold" DVD (2013): Here you'll find some extremely tasty melodic guitar.
+Andrew Latimer (Camel): "The Snow Goose", "Rain Dances", "The Single Factor", "Pressure Points" or "Total Pressure" (live in video and CD form), "Harbor of Tears", "Echoes" boxed Set, "Coming of Age" live DVD(1997), "In From the Cold" DVD (2013), "Live at the Royal Albert Hall" (2019): Here you'll find some extremely tasty melodic guitar.
 In my opinion, Andy is one of the most underrated guitarists ever.
 His ability to write in and solo beautifully over complex time signatures is outstanding.
 Watch for rondeau forms which are spun into the fabric of his music as well.
 His work is somehow extremely emotive while hanging onto that British reserve and understatement.
-Listen for the various lovely timbres he spins during a composition as well, and marvel at the way he is able to reproduce them live.
+Listen for the various lovely timbres he spins during a composition as well, about 90% of them seeming to come from the neck pickup, and marvel at the way he is able to reproduce them live.
 Much of his work is lost to the general rock audience because of its complexity.
+Their latest, "Live at the Royal Albert Hall," shows the band performing as exultantly as I've ever seen them.

 Andy Powell of Wishbone Ash with his trademark '67 Flying V and backline, ca 1973